GatienBancarel/DevopsNodejs/README.md

 Each of these routes have a different purpose.
 With the home route we can access the home page in which we can get to the signIn and the signUp page.
-These page let the users sign in and sign up following his desires.
+These pages let the users sign in and sign up following his desires.

 ### Running the tests